SiyiP/med-linked-blog-starter-md/10B Above the neck/SFP Neuromuscular Diseases I+II_Breevoort.md

 		4. classically - **high arches, hammer toes with chronic muscle loss , thinning of calves, family hx autosomal dom, chronic and slowly progressive**
 		5. NO neuropathic pain, only loss of **large fiber nerves... distal motor weakness is predominant, atrophy too**
 		6. hearing loss is common
+hereditary myopathies
+- myopathy itself is not realated to dz in innervation nor NMJ
+- can be impairments to biochem procsses or structure of muscles itself.
+1. dystrophinopathis - most often
+2. duchenne + beckers - dystrophin X chromosome
+	1. DMD - early age of onset, de novo and frameshift mutations
+	2. BMD - no frameshift, and variable age. less extreme
+		1. presenting later in adolsence
+		2. variable, slowly progressive, still soem dystrophin protein
+		3. **not uncommon - heart failure as presenting sign**
+		4. female carriers - asymptomatic, cardiac disease signs tho ):
+	3. dystrophin - is in skeletal and cardiac and brain + retina (cognitive and eyesight impairment).  this will help you link the muscle to the ECM ... important for contraction - we get loss of this = muscular breakdown
+	4. calf enlargement - **pseudohypertorphy, fat deposits**
+	5. gower's sign = climb their hands up their legs, and then lose abiilties + most kids don't live beyond 30s and later now
+	6. myopathic gait - seeing a wiggle of pelvis, "strutting, toe walkig"
+3. limb-girdle muscular dystrophy
+	1. progressive **proximal muscle atrophy + weakness in shoulder + hip girdle**
+		1. AD forms = LGMD1 - tend to have older age of onset, slow progression, minimal to no elevations of CK (muscle breakdown)
+		2. AR forms - LGMD2 younger age + faster prog, CK elevation and more prevalent
+	2. clinically - **hard reaching overhead, lifting objs off floor, hard to get off floor, stairs**
+	3. legs giving out
+	4. resp weakness can follow after losing ambulation, and cardiomyopathy might develop but may be spared.
+4. myotonic muscular dystrophy
+	1. DM1 and DM2
+	2. DM1 = CTG repeat in DMPK autonosomal dom !!!! **50-1000 CTG repeats** and longer repeat = early symptoms + more severe
+		1. **faical waeakness, ptosis, prox truncal weakness and distal limb muscles**
+		2. myotonia is huge - grip myotnia and jaw clenching oromandibular myotonia
+	3. DM2 = no correlation bt repeat lenght ...
+		1. weakness of neck flexion, more **proximal, myotonia less common, but cramping and muscle pain**
+		2. oftn misdx with fibromyalgia
+	4. both intefere with RNa splicing , multisystem dz
+	5. anticipation - can be congenital, floppy baby dz, cognitive difficultieis ,
+	6. genetic testing and eveyrhitng helps
+	7. myotonia - **meaning muscles will contract but can't uncontract or relax!!!!!** due to alterations of chloride channel.
+	8. both get **cataracts and cardiac arrhythmia sudden deaths - might get this in their family!!!**
+	9. **tent mouth - congenital from facial eakness**
+	10. hatchet face = frontal balding and temporal wasting seen frontal balding
+	11. shank sign - proximal weakness.
+	12. percussion myotonia - seen with hitting the muscle and grip myotonia - if they grip hard, the grip would stay. skeletal muscle channelopathies -
+- inability of msucle to contract/relax - flouride , sodium, potassium channels
+	- **hallmark - episodic aka paroxysmal, improving after activities**
+	- commonly **leg muscles impacted in case of myotonia**
+	- usually subtle - episodes of weakness, coach gives salt tablets and all that
+	- **hyperkalemic disorders** = any time, mins to hours, high K+ foods, rest after exercise, cold, SCN4A
+	- **hypokalemic** - night/early morning, hours to days, high carb meals, sustained exercise, thyrotoxicosis, CACNA1S/SCN4A
+	- we see **paralysis!!! usually but not all weakness is paralysis**, weakness can be task specific and limited to one spot
+	- typically normal in paralysis but some get proximal myopathy
+	- in mytonia - **stiff gait pattern.**
+	- now we do genetic stuff
+	- TREAT: avoid symptom triggers + lifestyle , low intensty and low resistance training....
+	- long term acetalzolamide
+- non-dystrophic myotonia
+- periodic paralysis = episodes of weakness.
+- metabolic myopatis - FA oxidation, glycogen storage, mt metabolism
+1. glycogen storage dz - Mcardle  or pompes disease
+	1. **mcardles - mutation in myophosphorylase, most common metabolic myopathy**
+		1. getting symptoms within first seconds to minutes of activities
+		2. rhabdomyolysis, acute risk in CK
+		3. cramping begins and can be alleviated by reducing intensity or resting and then careful resuming - **2nd wind phenomenon**
+		4. childhood hx of pigmenturia, SOB, **fewer symptoms after high carb meal...**
+2. FA ox defect - carnitine palmitoyl transferase 2 deficiency , VLC acyl-coa DH deficiency
+	1. CPT2 deficiency
+		1. **exercise induced myalgia not cramping...**
+		2. delayed muscle soreness!!!
+		3. fasting, prolonged exercise or illness precipitates sickness,
+		4. tREAT: avoid dz triggers + most tolerated resistance exercise or short burst type activity
+		5. **eat higher carb foods immediately be4 exercise**
+3. mt myopathy - mtDNA mutatins like melas, cytb, cytc oxidase

+in muscle metabolism we often use glucose in short duration and
+- carbs = higher intensitives; main source of this from **glycogen**
+- free fatty acid breakdown = longer duration endurence

+1. friedreich Ataxia - most common AR ataxia
+	1. GAA repeat on **frataxin gene** - this assists in formation of **iron sulfur clusters acting as coffactors in the ETC!!!**
+	2. age of onset + severeity related to repeat length
+	3. affects: dorsal root ganglia, spinocerebellar tracts + posterior columns!!!
+		1. gait + limb ataxia, dysarthria, sensory changes, areflexia and weakness
+		2. **nonneurologic symptoms from ETC meddling - diabetes, sensorineural hearing loss, scoliosis, cardiomyopathy**  ; disruptions in endocrine system.
+		3. degen - **lateral corticospinal tract = spastic paralysis** ,
+		4. spinocerebellar tract (ataxia)
+		5. dorsal columns - sensory vibration + proprioception bad along with dorsal root ganglia loss.
+		6.

 ----